 Interstitial cystitis mostly affects women and causes chronic pain in the bladder and pelvis.
 The FDA approved Elmiron in 1996 to treat IC.
-It is the only FDA-approved oral medication to treat the condition, which is believed to affect roughly a million American women.
+It is the only FDA-approved oral medication to treat the condition, which is believed to affect millions of Americans.

 Previously manufactured by Baker Norton Pharmaceuticals, the drug is currently owned and manufactured by Janssen Pharmaceuticals, Inc., a Johnson & Johnson subsidiary.

 The drug’s label did not warn of potential permanent vision loss or eye damage until the update to the drug’s label was made in June 2020.